Devpro-Software/licensify/README.md

-# Licensify: Digital License Signatures & Verification 🔐
+# Licensify: Manage Digital Licenses Securely 🔐

-Licensify is a powerful suite of tools that simplifies the process of creating, signing, and verifying digital licenses.
-It provides an easy-to-use interface for developers to manage licenses, ensuring secure distribution and verification across different platforms.
+Licensify is a powerful, open source license management sever and go library that simplifies the process of creating, signing, and verifying digital licenses.
+It provides an easy-to-use interface for developers and companies to manage licenses, ensuring secure distribution and verification across different platforms.

 Whether you're building a commercial software product or a subscription-based service, Licensify offers an efficient solution for license management.